atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'I
 ill take, in her circumstances,, was to order goods, and promise to pay for them I as soon as she received a bill from Mr. t ^ ♦
-, Selby. — “If no bill comes up, ” added
+, Selby. — “If no bill comes up, " added
-I he, ‘‘ they must take the goods again, ii“ “all will do very well.” h -.
+I he, ‘‘ they must take the goods again, ii“ “all will do very well." h -.
 II.
 I I ^ *